The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A

-In several cases, a second type of deviation between the $w(T)$, obtained by numerical differentiation, and the corresponding analytical differentiation of the augmented power law with exponent $p$, fitted to $\sigma(T)$, has been observed: According to $w$ versus $T^p$ plots, the numerically obtained $w(T)$ reaches 0 or rapidly tends to 0 already at some finite $T$ in disagreement with Eq.\ (\ref{derivapl}).
-Such a behavior may arise from a superposition of two mechanisms, see for example Figs.\ 8 and 9 in Ref.\ \onlinecite{Moe.etal.99}.
-Alternatively, such a rapid decrease at finite $T$ may occur due to the measured $\sigma(T)$ data following an augmented power law with an exponent which is considerably larger than $p$; this seems to be the case in our Fig.\ \ref{sip_1} below roughly 50~mK.
-Thermal decoupling of sample and thermometer is a possible explanation for this, in particular if, for different samples, the rapid decrease of $w(T)$ always sets in at roughly the same temperature.
-For example, Fig.\ 1(b) of Ref.\ \onlinecite{Sac.etal.11} seems to indicate a related problem; more such cases are discussed in our Sect.\ IV.
+In several cases, a second type of deviation between the $w(T)$ obtained by numerical differentiation and the corresponding analytical differentiation of the augmented power law, Eq.\ (\ref{apl}) fitted to $\sigma(T)$, has been observed: According to these $w$ versus $T^p$ plots, the numerically obtained $w(T)$ reaches 0 or rapidly tends to 0 already at some finite $T$ in disagreement with Eq.\ (\ref{derivapl}).
+Such a behavior may arise from a superposition of two mechanisms, see, for example, Figures 8 and 9 in Ref.\ \onlinecite{Moe.etal.99}.
+Alternatively, the rapid decrease at finite $T$ may occur due to the measured $\sigma(T)$ data following an augmented power law with an exponent which is considerably larger than $p$; this seems to be the case in our Figure \ref{sip_1} below roughly 50~mK.
+Thermal decoupling of sample and thermometer is a possible reason for such behavior of $w(T)$.
+This explanation is particularly likely if, for different samples, the rapid decrease of $w(T)$ always sets in at roughly the same temperature.
+For example, Figure 1b of Ref.\ \onlinecite{Sac.etal.11} seems to indicate a related problem; more such cases will be discussed in our Section 4.

-In addition to its simplicity and unbiasedness for broad classes of conceivable $\sigma(T)$, the discrimination between metallic and insulating samples solely based on the sign of $\mbox{d} w / \mbox{d} T$ has the following big advantage.
-Graphs of $w(T)$ for sample sets close to the MIT contain direct, valuable information on the character of the MIT: Suppose, on the metallic side of the MIT, $\sigma(T, x = {\rm const.})$ obeys Eq.\ (\ref{apl}) with some positive exponent $p$.
-Then, the existence of samples with simultaneously $w < p$ and $\mbox{d} w / \mbox{d} T < 0$ is a strong argument against continuity of the MIT at $T = 0$.\cite{Moe.etal.99,Moe.Adk} E.g.\ this argument is used in the reanalysis of Si:As data from Ref.\ \onlinecite{Shaf.etal.89} in Sect.\ IV.
-For a detailed consideration of possible structures of sets of $w(T)$ curves, see Appendix B. It exemplifies how the character of the MIT at $T = 0$ determines qualitative features of the separatrix between metallic and insulating $w(T)$ at finite $T$.
+Finally, we take up the universality hypothesis on the scaling of the $T$ dependences of $\sigma$ in different homogeneous disordered solids which was formulated in the last paragraph of the previous subsection.
+It implies that $w(T/T_0)$ may be a material-independent function.
+In this case, for a series of insulating samples of different such solids, in the region of sufficiently low $T$, all the $w(T)$ curves together would form a common flow diagram without intersections.
+More specifically, for arbitrary two of these $w(T)$ curves, provided the respective codomains overlap each other, it would even be possible to collapse them by rescaling $T$ for one of the two samples by an appropriate factor.